-(1) Drainage easements shall not be altered after final plat approval unless approved by the Director of Planning and Development.
+(1) Drainage easements shall not be altered after final plat approval unless approved by the Director of Engineering and Development Services Department.

 (a) A site plan and such engineering calculations as are deemed necessary shall be submitted for approval prior to undertaking such work.

 (b) Reshaping the topographical features, installation of fences, structures or hard surfaces shall not be permitted within any drainage easement.

 (c) Installation of landscaping items, except for the planting and maintenance of low-growing grass, shall not be allowed within drainage easements.

 (d) Trees, shrubs, and other features remaining within drainage easements after construction by the subdivision developer are the maintenance responsibility of the lot owner.

 (e) Facilities within sanitary sewer, water, utility and other easements are subject to the requirements set forth in granting such easements.

 (2) The Director of Engineering and Development Services or his or her designee is authorized to assess alterations made to drainage easements.

 (a) If remedial work is deemed necessary, the lot owner shall be notified by letter.

 (b) The lot owner shall have 30 days in which to correct the conditions stated in the letter.